Skip to content

 For best durability, prime and back-prime all six sides before installation.
 Cut ends should always be treated with end-grain primer immediately after cutting.

-Quoted gap dimensions and waste figures are indicative.
-Timber species, moisture content, climate, board profile and laying pattern all affect the result.
-Always follow the manufacturer's guidance and add a safety margin when ordering.
+Gap dimensions and waste figures are indicative.
+Timber species, moisture content at installation, climate zone, board profile and laying pattern all affect the final result.
+Always follow your specific manufacturer's installation guide and add a safety margin when ordering.
+Exterior timber must be suitable for Use Class 3 (above-ground, exposed) or UC4 if in contact with the ground — check the product specification.
 Last reviewed: May 2026